 Cisco may fire up to 5,000 staff this August under a restructuring plan, according to analyst Brian Marshall at Gleacher and Co.

 Old-school monolithic, massively parallel supercomputers based on Power and Sparc processors hold their own in flops-per-watt comparisons against the new hotness: hybrid machines that combine x64 processors and GPU coprocessors.
+So say two researchers at Virginia Tech who, in the wake of the recent June rankings of the Top 500 most powerful supercomputers, have released the Green500 rankings, which rate supers not on pure number-crunching goodness, but on energy efficiency.

 The EMC succession is out in the open now, with Tucci talking to the Wall Street business media and financial analysts opining about the merits of Pat "Product" Gelsinger or David "Greenback" Goulden.